 SGN has grown from my personal experiences of loss, alongside years of research, training, and development, not to mention hundreds of important conversations with students, staff and mental health professionals.

-My brother died in an accident when I was ten.
+My brother died when I was ten.
 I know from this that loss can really shatter someone’s world.
 But I’ve also seen another side to grief, when my Dad died in my final year at university.
 While still incredibly painful, this acted like a catalyst to self-discovery and connection to the world around me.
-You can read more about my experiences of loss here.
+You can read more about my experiences here, or listen to the podcast below.

-With gratitude to all involved with the Bereaved Student Network at the University of Leeds, especially Andrew Durham, who helped lay the foundations for what we now do.
+With gratitude to all involved with the Bereaved Student Network at the University of Leeds, especially Andrew Durham, who helped lay the foundations of this work.

 – Anna May